4TB SSD Roundup: Best 4 TB & 8 TB Solid State Drives in 2023

 Check Price

-There are also a few other high-capacity alternatives on the external SSD market:
+There are of course additional high-capacity alternatives on the external SSD market.
+Some of the most popular include:

 As you may have noticed from the specs, the main differentiator in the different 2.5″ SATA price brackets is not so much performance as it is endurance measured in terabytes written (TBW).
 For the vast majority of users, this is not a major concern, since none of the drives listed above are likely to wear out before all other parts of the computer have turned to scrap.